tamersp25/docs/docs/engines/guidelines/real-time-adapters.md

 ## Message Formats

+The message formats that adapters may encounter are documented below.

+### stream_init ###
-`stream_init`: _Context information about a stream, sent as the first message on a stream topic._
+Context information about a stream, sent as the first message on a stream topic.

+Key: `stream_init`

+Value: JSON
 ```
 {
     "type": "stream_init",